theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 implementation in your organisation - hence, the suggestion to look into a new technology instead).

-My claim that there exists a *moral core* requirement may come into conflict (or may not; again, not wanting to put words in any mouths) with at least part of Charity
+My claim, that there exists a *moral core* requirement to have a shot at being a satisfied manager, may come into conflict (or may not; again, not wanting to put words in any mouths) with at least part of Charity
 Majors's blog post:

 >There seems to be precisely one acceptable answer to the question of